When does the program start and when does the application period begin?

 Can I apply for the Master’s programme Computer Science in Information Systems without a degree in Computer Science?

-Can I apply for the Master’s programme Computer Science in Information Systems without Business Administration skills?
+Can I apply for the Master’s programme Computer Science in Information Systems without Business Administration Skills?

 If you don’t have Business Administration skills an application doesn’t make sense.
 It is expected that applicants already have a basic understanding of business administration.
 This means that knowledge about business processes are necessary in order to understand requirements for its IT support.
 Economic basics like financial accounting and other business disciplines are not teached in our Master’s programme.
 For example, our Master’s course Business Administration is not a basic course but will focus on specific topics.
 Additional knowledge in the field of business applications or ERP systems would be helpful.

 If you have a Computer Science background and you are unsure whether your qualifications with respect to Business Administration are sufficient to study Information Systems please calculate the sum of the credits in subjects that you have achieved in your undergraduate studies with focus an business administration specifically in areas such as financial accounting, corporate management, marketing, sales, production planning, materials management, human resources, business process modeling.
 An IT-application modules for business administration maybe considered as eligible if its focus is more on the application than on the technical aspect, examples are customer relationship, information management, business intelligence, data warehousing, ERP systems, business applications, enterprise applications, e-commerce and related areas.
 Applicants should have at least 20 Credit Points (600 hours workload) in business administration subjects.
+As a rule of thumb applications with more than 20 Credit Points (600 hours workload) in business administration subjects should have a high probability to fulfill the approval requirements concerning business administration.
+But it cannot be guaranteed.
+An admission committee will check details.

 If you have a professional background like Computer Science and Engineering without remarkable business aspects or ERP experience it makes more sense to apply for Software Engineering.
 But here you need German skills.